Total Distance: 42.5 km

 Past the bridge, I turned southward and paddled into the shallow southeast bay, where large stumps poked through the surface.

-A pretty creek flowed into the lake to the right of the portage into Little Mink Lake and while I was unloading the canoe, a fish flopped in the middle of the flowing water.
+A pretty creek flowed into the lake to the right of the portage that would take me into Little Mink Lake and while I was unloading the canoe, a fish flopped in the middle of the flowing water.
 With visions of brook trout in my mind, I got out the fishing gear and cast into the base of the creek for a bit, but unfortunately had no luck.

 The 635m portage from Kiosk to Little Mink went up the entire way but was only steep in a couple of places.
-A couple of hundred meters in, it crossed the trail leftover from the rail line.
+A couple of hundred meters in, it crossed the trail that used to be the rail line.

-From there to Little Mink it followed to the left of the creek and was quite a pretty walk that I rather enjoyed, despite the slick conditions from the previous night's storm.
+From that point to Little Mink, it followed to the left of the creek and was quite a pretty walk that I rather enjoyed, despite the slick conditions from the previous night's storm.